 Light strings are very popular and come in many different styles and colors.
 I have several light strings and use them for extra light during the night.
 One set is a string of butterflies, and two are simply multi-colored LED strings

 Solar powered lights are becoming more and more popular with campers because they are cheap, don't require batteries, and give off adequate light for four to six hours.

 Other Campsite Accessories

-Table Cover Weights are popular with campers who use the cheaper, regular, non-fitted picnic table covers.
-They are generally weighted just enough to keep the cover from blowing away, and many are very decorative.
+Table cover weights are popular with campers who use cheaper, non-fitted picnic table covers.
+They weigh just enough to keep the cover from blowing away, and many are decorative.

-Every Campsite needs a good Outdoor Broom for cleaning trash and leaves from their campsite and rugs.
-I recommend a decent one made of plastic.
+Every campsite needs a good outdoor broom for sweeping trash and leaves from their campsite.
+I recommend one made of plastic.

 © 2010 Don Bobbitt